Khamel83/Atlas/README.md

 **What Doesn't**: AI features require API keys, no web interface, manual input file management, and some advanced features are still in development.

-**Bottom Line**: Atlas is a working system that needs better onboarding and documentation, not major architectural changes.
+**Bottom Line**: Atlas is a working system that needs better onboarding and documentation, but the core configuration is now robust.

 ---